 There are three key questions that you should ask your visitors.
 You have to understand their needs and motivations.

 To understand your customers, you must engage with them.
-Understand the decisions they are making – why are they doing it or why they are not doing it.
+Understand their decisions – why are they doing it, or why are they not doing it?
+It seems more positive if you understand someone’s intent than building demand and driving interest.

-On-site survey platforms like Qualaroo allows you to assess motivation from your visitors.
+On-site survey platforms like Qualaroo allow you to assess motivation from your visitors.

 4. Test only one variable at a time